 Stormwater Drainage System means constructed and natural features that function together as a system to collect, convey, channel, hold, inhibit, retain, detain, infiltrate, or divert stormwater.

-Stormwater Management Manual (SWMM) means the technical manual prepared by Ecology for use by local governments that contains BMPs to prevent, control, or treat pollution in stormwater.
+Stormwater Management Manuals (SWMM) means the most current edition of the technical manuals [Stormwater Management Manual for Western Washington (SWMMWW) and Stormwater Management Manual for Eastern Washington (SWMMEW)] prepared by Ecology for use by local governments that contains BMPs to prevent, control, or treat pollution in stormwater.

 Stormwater Pollution Prevention Plan (SWPPP) means a documented plan to implement measures to identify, prevent, and control the contamination of point source discharges of stormwater.

-Substantial Change (Requiring a new application for coverage) – Substantial change of discharge for this industry group will be any modification of the facility that would change the characteristics of the discharge or include for coverage a new activity (SIC) that was not previously covered.
+Substantial Change (Requiring a new application for coverage) – Substantial change of discharge for this industry group will be any modification of the facility that would change the characteristics of the discharge or include for coverage a new activity that was not previously covered.

 Surface Water Discharges: For all parameters required by this permit, a grab sample of instantaneous measurement will be considered representative.
 Stormwater sampling should occur within 24 hours of the initial discharge from a significant precipitation event (e.g. 0.25 inch/24 hr. precipitation event).
 Process water or mine dewatering water sampling should be timed to occur when the facility is operating at full capacity.